 If you aren’t already incorporating tummy time into your baby’s routine, not only is it effective for getting rid of gas, but it also works to strengthen their little necks and helps to prevent flat head syndrome.

-Over the counter gas remedies
+Gas relief for babies: Over the counter remedies

 Probably the most common over the counter gas remedy are gas drops.
 Gas drops contain simethicone, which is an antifoaming agent that makes it easy for little tummies to form gas bubbles that they can pass.